vircadia/vircadia-native-core/tools/nitpick/README.md

 ### Windows
 1. (First time) download and install Python 3 from https://hifi-qa.s3.amazonaws.com/nitpick/Windows/python-3.7.0-amd64.exe (also located at https://www.python.org/downloads/)
     1. Click the "add python to path" checkbox on the python installer
-    1. After installation - add the path to python.exe to the Windows PATH environment variable.
+    1. After installation:
+        1. Open a new terminal
+        1. Enter `python` and hit enter
+        1. Verify that python is available (the prompt will change to `>>>`)
+        1. Type `exit()` and hit enter to close python
+    1. Install requests (a python library to download files from URLs) `pip3 install requests`
 1. (First time) download and install AWS CLI from https://hifi-qa.s3.amazonaws.com/nitpick/Windows/AWSCLI64PY3.msi (also available at https://aws.amazon.com/cli/
     1. Open a new command prompt and run
         `aws configure`
     1. Enter the AWS account number
     1. Enter the secret key
     1. Leave region name and ouput format as default [None]
-    1. Install the latest release of Boto3 via pip:
+    1. Install the latest release of Boto3 via pip (from a terminal):
         `pip install boto3`

 1. (First time) Download adb (Android Debug Bridge) from *https://dl.google.com/android/repository/platform-tools-latest-windows.zip*